Pink Lemonade Bundt Cake

 Like lemonade – nothing beats sipping an ice cold glass of lemonade on a hot day, even if we’ll all be doing it by ourselves this summer.

-Beautiful summer days (and beautiful sprinkles) were the inspiration of this Pink Lemonade Bundt Cake.
+Beautiful summer days (and beautiful sprinkles) were the inspiration for this Pink Lemonade Bundt Cake.

 We’ll start with an easy lemon-based bundt cake, which is – dare I say – the best lemon bundt cake.
 It’s full of lemon flavor.
 Lemon zest, lemon juice, and (optional) lemon extract.